Key takeaways:

 The typical Humira dosage for plaque psoriasis and uveitis starts with an 80 mg injection, followed by 40 mg every other week starting 1 week after the first dose.

-Your provider will typically start you at a higher Humira dose for HS, and then lower it until you reach your maintenance dose.
+Your prescriber will typically start you at a higher Humira dose for HS, and then lower it until you reach your maintenance dose.
 The typical Humira dosage during the first month of treatment and beyond is detailed in the table below.

 Schedule | Recommended dosage |

-Day 1 | 160 mg* |
+Day 1 | 160 mg (given in 1 day or split over 2 days in a row) |

 Day 15 | 80 mg |